Back to Blog

 Best for: Developers prioritizing transactional email delivery with Supabase

 Postmark can serve as your Supabase custom SMTP provider for auth emails (giving you better deliverability than Supabase's default) and handle transactional email via API.
-For marketing, you'd need a separate tool.
+For marketing, you would need a separate tool.

 The SMTP swap is where Postmark shines for Supabase users.
 Supabase's default email uses a shared service with limited deliverability.
 Replacing it with Postmark's SMTP means your auth confirmation emails, password resets, and magic links are delivered faster and more reliably.
 For B2B SaaS products where these emails are critical to the user experience, the improvement is noticeable.